JMitander/0xBuilder/Docs/Mitbuilder_main.py.md

 )
 ```

-Initializes the TransactionArray with necessary components.
+Initializes the Transaction_Core with necessary components.

 Note: Since __init__ cannot be async, any async initializations are moved to an async `initialize` method.